As you discover more about Christendom, you’ll see why the Newman Guide to Choosing a Catholic College says:

 - The College, although lay-run, has the approval of the Ordinary of the Diocese of Arlington, Virginia, in which it is located.
-Christendom was founded in 1977 with the assistance of then-founding Bishop of Arlington, the late Bishop Thomas J. Welsh, and continued to receive the support of his successor, the late Bishop John R. Keating.
-Now, the Third Bishop of Arlington, Paul S. Loverde, is very supportive of Christendom and the College and the Diocese have a great relationship.
-(Read quote from Bishop Loverde about Christendom College)
+Christendom was founded in 1977 with the assistance of the then-founding Bishop of Arlington, the late Bishop Thomas J. Welsh, and continued to receive the support of his successor, the late Bishop John R. Keating, and the Third Bishop of Arlington, Paul S. Loverde.
+Currently, the Fourth Bishop of Arlington, Bishop Michael Burbidge, is very supportive of Christendom and her mission, continuing on this great relationship between the college and the Diocese.

-- All professors are Catholic and ALL of them make an Oath of Fidelity to the Magisterium and a Profession of Faith each year in the presence of the Diocese of Arlington’s Bishop Paul Loverde.
+- All professors are Catholic and all of them make an Oath of Fidelity to the Magisterium and a Profession of Faith each year in the presence of the Diocese of Arlington’s Bishop Michael Burbidge.

 - All classes, whenever possible, are taught with a Catholic vision and worldview.
 When teaching history, it’s with a fuller Catholic understanding – and we explain how the Catholic Church has made an impact on history.
 When teaching philosophy, one is open to the truths of natural reason and the fullness of truth about God, man and the created order, with a strong emphasis on St. Thomas Aquinas’ teachings.

 - Among other subjects, all students take at least 6 classes in Catholic Theology and 6 in Philosophy (which is very Thomistic).